Snow White: Scandinavia

 One of the first Danish versions collected was Snehvide (Snow White), by Mathias Winther.
 In this variant, the stepmother is the princess' nurse, who persuades Snow White to ask her father to marry her.
 Because the king says he won't remarry until grass grows in the grave of the princess' mother, the nurse plants magic seeds in the grave so grass will grow quicker.
-Then, after the king marries the nurse, Snow White gets betrothed to a prince, who choses her over the nurse's three biological daughters, but after that the king and the prince had to leave to fight in a war.
+Then, after the king marries the nurse, Snow White gets betrothed to a prince, who chooses her over the nurse's three biological daughters, but after that the king and the prince had to leave to fight in a war.
 The queen seizes her opportunity to chase Snow White away, and she ends up living with the dwarfs in a mountain.
 When the queen finds out Snow White is still alive thanks to a magic mirror, she sends her daughters three times, each time one of them, with poisoned gifts to give them to her.
 With the third gift, a poisoned apple, Snow White falls into a deep sleep, and the dwarfs leave her in the forest, fearing that the king would accuse them of killing her once he comes back.
 When the king and the prince finally come back from the war and find Snow White's body, the king dies of sorrow, but the prince manages to wake her up.
 After that we see an ending quite similar to the ones in The Goose Girl and The Three Oranges of Love the prince and Snow White get married, and the prince invites the stepmother and asks her what punishment deserve someone who has hurt someone as innocent as Snow White.
 The queen suggests for the culprit to be put inside a barrel full of needles, and the prince tells the stepmother she has pronounced her own sentence.
 Evald Tang Kristensen collected a version titled The Pretty Girl and the Crystal Bowls (Den Kjønne Pige og de Klare Skåle), which, like some Italian variants, combines the tale type 709 with the type 410.
 In this version, the stepmother questions a pair of crystal bowls instead of a magic mirror, and when they tell her that her stepdaughter is prettier, she sends her to a witch's hut where she's tricked to eat a porridge that makes her pregnant.
 Ashamed that her daughter has become pregnant out of wedlock she kicks her out, but the girl is taken in by a shepherd.
 Later a crow lets a ring fall on the huts' floor, and, when the heroine puts it on, she falls in a deathlike state.
 Believing she's dead the shepherd kills himself and the heroine is later revived when she gives birth to twins, each one of them with a star on the forehead, and one of them sucks the ring off her finger.
 She's later found by a prince, whose mother tries to kill the girl and her children.